ES-DOC/pyosl/docs/08_python_fundamentals.md

 class definition (`Foo`), and use the attribute labels (again, in this case `x` and `y`) as arguments in the descriptor set up so that the properties can be inserted into the instance dictionaries using their attribute labels.

-Properties provide a way of ensuring that any attempt to change the state of an instance attribute (e.g. for a class instance, `f`, something like`f.x=2` ) have to go through a `__set` method, which can enforce any type of validation on the right hand side (e.g. to make sure `x` can only be an integer).

 We could probably avoid the use of properties given we have descriptors, but for now, we use them to